What is Prylmångeriet exactly?

 Well...
 Prylmångleriet is a club at the Computer Science chapter, led by Prylmånglaren (also called Prylis).
 Prylmångleriet handles all from embroidered patches, boilersuits (Ovve) and all other types of merch for the chapter!
 Our work mainly consists of designing new patches and the sale of them but also designing the chapter's songbook.
 Contact Prylis by mail at [email protected] if you have any project ideas that you want to realize or if you have any questions.

 So Prylmångleriet is where you go to style your Ovve.
-We usually sell these items outside of META every other Friday from 12.15 to 13.00 but contact us if you need something special and we might be able to arrange something.
-Follow prylmångleriet at Facebook for further information and updates of what we have in stock.
+We usually sell these items outside of META every other Wednesday from 12.15 to 13.00 but contact us if you need something special and we might be able to arrange something.
+Follow prylmångleriet at Facebook for further information and updates on what we have in stock.

 What do we have?

-Prylis has an abundant amount of fun merch, so stop by during our Friday sales and see what you want for yourself!
-We currently have everything from: patches, pins, cufflinks, songbooks, collegeshirt and Ovvar.
+Prylis has an abundant amount of fun merch, so stop by during our Wednesday sales and see what you want for yourself!
+We currently have everything from patches, pins, cufflinks, songbooks, sweatshirts and Ovvar.
 But you have to see for yourself to get the full experience and idea of what we have.